RABBIT HEMORRHAGIC DISEASE VIRUS (RHDV)

 •.
 Keep your dogs and cats on flea prevention.
 Speak with your veterinarian about putting your rabbit on a safe flea prevention such as Revolution or Advantage II.

 •.
 Do not feed any forage or clippings from outside.

 •.
 Try to keep wild rabbits and scavengers out of your yard with fencing or other options.

 •.
 Maintain proper cleaning practices and procedures for your pet’s habitat, supplies, and enrichment.

 •.
 Do not attend any events with your rabbit or bring your pet out of the house for any reason, unless absolutely necessary, until they have been vaccinated.
 Speak with your veterinarian regarding their recommendations on annual preventative exams until vaccines are available.

 •.
 Learn to groom and trim your rabbit’s nails at home to avoid taking your rabbit outside of the home.
 MNPPR is working on creating a virtual training class to teach you how to trim your rabbit’s nails at home and will provide a link when available.
-MNPPR will not be accepting any rabbits at our Nail Trim Clinics until a vaccine is available in our area.
-Proof of vaccination will be required.
+MNPPR is now accepting vaccinated rabbits only at our Nail Trim Clinics.
+Proof of yearly vaccination is required.

 •.
 Vaccinate your rabbit as soon as it becomes available in your area.

 •.
 Purchase foods that have been sourced from unaffected areas and/or have been appropriately quarantined (3 months.)
 View Oxbow’s policies here.
 Though there has not been any known exposure from fresh greens, you may consider purchasing greenhouse or indoor-grown greens, and rinse thoroughly with water as always.